gbenroscience/ParserNG/README.md

 This gives: `7.999999999998261...` approximately: `8` ...

-## Functions and FunctionManager , Variables and VariableManager
+## Functions and FunctionManager, Variables and VariableManager

 ParserNG comes with a FunctionManager class that allows users persist store functions for the duration of the session(JVM run).